ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Joining a Team

 There are two ways you join a team as a technical leader: either you start on a team in a non-leadership position and grow or are promoted into the role, or you're hired to lead a team.
 If you're promoted into a role, presumably you have good business context and have demonstrated technical competency but have not yet proven yourself in management and leadership.
-Conversely, if you're being hired into leadership, you likely have a track record in management but lack context, history, and background on the organization s business, technology, and people.
+Conversely, if you're being hired into leadership, you likely have a track record in management but lack context, history, and background on the organization's business, technology, and people.
 It follows, then, that your approach when starting in the role should differ to compensate for the respective weaknesses.

 #### Being Promoted into Management/Leadership